-50. Red Corp. was involved in the development of several beach resorts, in addition to Nego Village.
+- 50. Red Corp. was involved in the development of several beach resorts, in addition to Nego Village.
 It wanted to embark on a full-scale resort development designed for overseas tourists by taking full advantage of the properties it owns.
 Blue Corp. wanted to strengthen its resort development business, after its successful Sakura Resort, and wished to develop a full-fledged resort in Negoland, on which it had focused strongly.
 The two parties' interests were complementary, which led to a series of discussions between the two, beginning in 2012, regarding the possibility of a resort development in Negoland.
-The respective resort development divisions represented the two companies.

-51. As a result of their discussions on resort development, Red and Blue have agreed on the basic principles, whose details are shown below, although they are subject to change depending on the outcome of future negotiations entered into by the two parties later for specific details.
+The respective resort development divisions represented the two companies. - 51.
+As a result of their discussions on resort development, Red and Blue have agreed on the basic principles, whose details are shown below, although they are subject to change depending on the outcome of future negotiations entered into by the two parties later for specific details.
 Negoland has a number of beach resorts of small and medium sizes, but there has been no large, full-fledged, luxury beach resort targeting wealthy individuals.
-A resort like the one described below would be the first of its kind in Negoland:

-1) The resort will be built on the Muscat Island.

-2) It will be built on a property owned by Red Corp. and some adjacent land owned by the Royal Family after the acquisition thereof.

-3) The target customers will be wealthy individuals from overseas, and a luxury hotel, luxury cottages and luxury spas will be built.

-4) The resort will be large in size to cater to the needs of the retired who desire extended stay, in addition to the needs of tourists on long holidays.

-5) The total room count has been tentatively set at around 500 rooms.

-6) Facilities for leisure activities should be provided as well, so as not to bore the guests.

-7) A joint venture will be established between Red Corp. and Blue Corp. for resort development.

-8) The budget will be in the vicinity of US\$40 million to US\$50 million.
-Red and Blue will contribute US\$10 million each (note: it may be changed depending on the result of the negotiation on shareholding ratio) with the balance to be financed by banks through project finance.

-52. Red Corp. approached a royal family member for the possible acquisition of their property based on the basic principles described above.
+A resort like the one described below would be the first of its kind in Negoland: - 1) The resort will be built on the Muscat Island.
+The developing area will be the east coast and its neighborhood. - 2) It will be built on a property owned by Red Corp. and some adjacent land owned by the Royal Family after the acquisition thereof, though the scale of the developing area has not been decided. - 3) The target customers will be wealthy individuals from overseas, and a luxury hotel, luxury cottages and luxury spas will be built. - 4) The resort will be large in size to cater to the needs of the retired who desire extended stay, in addition to the needs of tourists on long holidays. - 5) The total room count has been tentatively set at around 500 rooms (the types of rooms, including whether or not cottage guest rooms will be built, will be discussed). - 6) Facilities for leisure activities should be provided as well, so as not to bore the guests. - 7) A joint venture will be established between Red Corp. and Blue Corp. for resort development. - 8) The total budget, including the cost for property, guest rooms and leisure facilities, will be in the vicinity of US\$40 million to US\$50 million.
+Red and Blue will contribute US\$10 million each (note: it may be changed depending on the result of the negotiation on shareholding ratio) with the balance to be financed by banks through project finance. - 52.
+Red Corp. approached a royal family member for the possible acquisition of their property based on the basic principles described above.
 He told Red that he was willing to cooperate with any plan that will contribute to the development of the nation's tourism and informally agreed to the sale of the property.
 He further informed Red that he had had an opportunity to discuss the matter with the King and the King too was keeping an eye on this resort development project, as this can lead to the further prosperity of Negoland.
 The Ministry of Land, which is authorized to give approvals and licenses to resort developments, also gave encouraging signals to the project.